-There is more to be said but overall real estate is one of the best financial products out there.
-It does not offer a get rich quick theme but it allows you to benefit broadly from the economy and you can use your own smarts to accelerate your wealth creation while not needing to work 120hr weeks for 20+ years.
+Although there is more to be said, real estate is generally regarded as one of the best financial items available.
+It doesn't have a get rich quick theme, but it does allow you to gain from the economy broadly and utilize your own intelligence to hasten the production of riches without having to put in 120-hour work weeks for 20+ years.

 Residential Rental Property

 Some argue that investing in residential rental property is the best way to gain money.
 The difficulties begin at an early stage and almost always require both time and money.
 Let's examine six of the major ones.

 Finding a suitable rental property has been the subject of entire books, not to mention a few articles in Investopedia.
 The subject's crucial importance is the reason why there has been so much written about it.
 You won't ever make money if you purchase an expensive property.
 However, attempting to score a deal can also be challenging.
 You must have the knowledge, the time, the resources, and the money to carry out the required repairs and improvements in order to purchase a fixer-upper.

 If you're not in a rush, this could be a good approach to save money on your investment; but, if you already have a family and a full-time job, every minute you spend fixing the rental property is time you could be spending on something more rewarding or fun.
 Nowadays, though, you can hire a management company to handle a lot of this grunt work for you, from finding a property to rehabbing it, of course, for a charge.